 Local Authorities and local health organisations are working together in partnership to provide joined up health, care and well-being systems.
 This means citizens in their areas will receive the right care at the right time and in the right place.
-If passed, the Health and Care Bill will establish ICS’s from April 2022 as new statutory NHS bodies.
+The Health and Care Bill established ICS’s from the 1st of July 2022 as new statutory NHS bodies.

 ICSs have four key purposes:

 - improving outcomes in population health and healthcare.

 - tackling inequalities in outcomes, experience and access.